soundata/soundata/docs/source/contributing.rst

 You may find these examples useful as references:

-* `A simple, fully downloadable dataset <https://github.com/soundata/soundata/blob/master/soundata/datasets/tinysol.py>`_
+* `A simple, fully downloadable dataset <https://github.com/soundata/soundata/blob/master/soundata/datasets/urbansed.py>`_
-* `A dataset which is partially downloadable <https://github.com/soundata/soundata/blob/master/soundata/datasets/beatles.py>`_
-* `A dataset with restricted access data <https://github.com/soundata/soundata/blob/master/soundata/datasets/medleydb_melody.py#L33>`_
-* `A dataset which uses dataset-level metadata <https://github.com/soundata/soundata/blob/master/soundata/datasets/tinysol.py#L114>`_
+* `A dataset which uses dataset-level metadata <https://github.com/soundata/soundata/blob/master/soundata/datasets/esc50.py#L217>`_
-* `A dataset which does not use dataset-level metadata <https://github.com/soundata/soundata/blob/master/soundata/datasets/gtzan_genre.py#L36>`_
+* `A dataset which does not use dataset-level metadata <https://github.com/soundata/soundata/blob/master/soundata/datasets/urbansed.py#L294>`_
-* `A dataset with a custom download function <https://github.com/soundata/soundata/blob/master/soundata/datasets/maestro.py#L257>`_
-* `A dataset with a remote index <https://github.com/soundata/soundata/blob/master/soundata/datasets/acousticbrainz_genre.py>`_

 For many more examples, see the `datasets folder <https://github.com/soundata/soundata/tree/master/soundata/datasets>`_.